 Welcome!
 This blog is run by a practicing reconstructionist Heathen named William.
 I focus on education about topics in Norse mythology and religion, both historical and modern, and there is a lot on the subject of runes.
 For more information on me, or to read my major runic study posts, please follow the links below.

-Note: I focus on academic scholarship in my study of Norse religion, gods, etc. My posts will not usually take UPG into account, so please keep that in mind when reading.
+Note: I focus on academic scholarship in my study of Norse religion, gods, etc. For the most part, my posts will not usually take UPG into account.
+I also focus on Scandinavian culture, particularly Swedish, in my practice, so please keep these things in mind when reading.
+Ha det bra!

 The runic alphabet is the original writing system of the Germanic (I’m using that term to include both Central European and Scandinavian) peoples; their use ranges from ~100 BCE to ~1600 CE, and throughout that time frame they were seen in different forms.